Cazenovia Park–South Park System

-Cazenovia Park–South Park System is a historic park system located in the South Buffalo neighborhood at Buffalo in Erie County, New York.
+Cazenovia Park–South Park System is a historic park system located in the South Buffalo neighborhood at Buffalo in Erie County, New York, United States.
 The interconnected set of parkways and parks was designed by Frederick Law Olmsted as part of his parks plan for the city of Buffalo, as inspired in large part by the parkland, boulevards, and squares of Paris, France.

 Components

-The park system was listed on the National Register of Historic Places in 1982, and consists of the following elements:
+The park system was listed on the National Register of Historic Places in 1982.

 Heacock Place

 A 3 acre park site that forms the beginning of the Cazenovia Park–South Park System.